-4. Control/right-click the main site folder again and choose New Folder from the contextual menu.
+5. Click to again select the site folder at the top of the Files panel.
+Control/right-click the site folder and choose New Folder from the contextual menu.

-You want another folder at the same level as the resources folder - in the main level of the site root - so you first have to use the contextual menu for the site root folder.
+If you don't select the site folder first, the new folder would be created inside of the resources folder that you just created.
+You want another folder at the same level as the resources folder - in the main level of the site root folder - so you first have to select the site folder as the target location for the second new folder.

-5. Type images and press Return/Enter to apply the new folder name.
+6. Type images and press Return/Enter to apply the new folder name.